 Healthcare in Antigua for Digital Nomads

 Antigua is well-connected to Guatemala City, but even so, there are plenty of medical practitioners here.
-The best, nearest hospital in Antigua would probably be the Hospital Nacional Pedro de Bethancourt.
+The best and nearest hospital in Antigua would probably be the Hospital Nacional Pedro de Bethancourt.

 You can find all the emergency numbers for Guatemala here.